 - Identify which parts of your business work most efficiently.
 Could methods used there be put to work in other areas?

-- If you are launching a new product or service, what aspects of your business processes will be affected?
+- If you are launching a new product or service, which aspects of your business processes will be affected?

 Outline your vision in your business plan